FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

       :height: 0.75in
       :align: left

-   name：**Save as**
+   name:**Save as**

-   effect：Rename the file and store it in the user program or template program folder.
+   effect:Rename the file and store it in the user program or template program folder.

 .. note::
    .. image:: teaching_pendant_software/076.png